 From Santa Fe, you should head south on I-25.
 Take the Cochiti Pueblo Exit 264 off I-25 onto NM 16.
 Then turn right off NM 16 onto NM 22, and follow the signs to Cochiti Pueblo and the National Monument.
-It’s about 50 minutes driving.
+It’s about 50 minutes of driving.
 Check accommodation in Santa Fe on the map below to get the best deals.

 Directions from Albuquerque

 From Albuquerque, you must head north on I-25.
 Take the exit for Santo Domingo/Cochiti Lake Recreation Area (Exit 259) off I-25 onto NM 22.
 Then follow the signs on NM 22 to Cochiti Pueblo and Kasha-Katuwe Tent Rocks National Monument.
-It’s about one hour’s driving from Albuquerque.
+It’s about one hour drive from Albuquerque.
 Check accommodation in Albuquerque below to get the best deals.

 Our favorite maps and books about New Mexico: